-This is an application for an aquaculture licence to cultivate mussels (M. edulis), using longlines, at Site T09/508A in Killary Harbour, Co.
+This is an application for the renewal of an aquaculture licence to cultivate mussels (M. edulis), using longlines, at Site T09/477A in Killary Harbour, Co.
 Galway.
-The area of foreshore at Site T09/508 is circa 2.55Ha.
+The area of foreshore at Site T09/477A is circa 15.0422Ha.

 No chemicals or hazardous substances will be used during the production process.